reergymerej/nice-mean/README.md

+# Nice MEAN

+This is a fork of [Linnovate's MEAN stack](https://github.com/linnovate/mean) with lots of comments from the layman's perspective.
+The functionality of the code is the same.
+The only difference is this version should be more accessible to noobs like me.

+*WARNING: There's no guarantee that the comments will be right 100% of the time.
+I'm learning too.*

+---

 # MEAN Stack

 MEAN is a boilerplate that provides a nice starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.